cardboard-iguana/cardboard-iguana.com/log/2022-08-15-notes-from-hope-and-def-con.md

 An important layer of defense at hacker conferences, when traveling, or just *in life* is good credential management.

-* I use different usernames/emails for almost every service.
+I use different usernames/emails for almost every service.
 Both Proton Mail and Google Workspace can be configured with catch-all email addresses.
 If you don't want to pay money, then sign up for Gmail and liberally use the `+` functionality.

-* Use unique, random passwords for as many services as you can.
+Use unique, random passwords for as many services as you can.
 Use a password manager (KeePassXC and compatible applications are good choices) to make this easy to manage.
 Don't store these credentials in your browser or system keychain.

-* Set up multi-factor authentication on *every* account that supports it.
+Set up multi-factor authentication on *every* account that supports it.
 Whenever possible, use a hardware key (like a YubiKey).
 As a bonus, you can use hardware security keys to further lock down access to your password manager: Do this using either built-in support, or by storing a long random string in one of your security key "slots" and then using this *in addition to* a string that you've memorized to access your password vault (full-featured YubiKeys - not the lower-end "security keys" Yubico sells - support both options).

-REFERENCES:

 * [Proton Mail: What is a catch-all email address?](https://proton.me/support/catch-all)
 * [Email routing and delivery options for Google Workspace](https://support.google.com/a/answer/2685650)